The PRIORITY APPLICATION DEADLINE for courses with fees $1,000 or greater is: April 15.

 First-year students are not eligible for international study abroad courses, but may apply for domestic courses during the Fall application period.

-To apply students must complete the following steps and complete the application on the January Term Inside Loras page:
+To apply for a a January Term course, students must complete the following steps and complete the January Term application available on the Inside Loras Portal: